python-versioneer/python-versioneer/README.md

   all unpacked tarball filenames.
 If your tarball unpacks into 'myproject-1.2.0', this should be 'myproject-'.

-This tool provides one script, named `versioneer.py`.
+This tool provides one script, named `versioneer-installer`.
+That script does one thing: write a copy of `versioneer.py` into the current directory.

 To versioneer-enable your project:

-* 1: copy `versioneer.py` into the top of your source tree
+* 1: Run `versioneer-installer` to copy `versioneer.py` into the top of your source tree.

-* 2: add the following lines to the top of your `setup.py`, with suitable values for each configuration setting:
+* 2: add the following lines to the top of your `setup.py`, with the configuration values you decided earlier:

         import versioneer
         versioneer.versionfile_source = 'src/myproject/_version.py'